dotnet/runtime/src/libraries/System.Text.Json/docs/ParameterizedCtorSpec.md

 }
 ```

 A `NotSupportedException` is thrown because it is not clear which constructor to use.
-This may be resolved by using the `[JsonConstructor]`.
+This may be resolved by using the `[JsonConstructor]`, or by adding a
+public parameterless constructor.

 ```C#
 Point point = JsonSerializer.Deserialize<Point>(@"{""X"":1,""Y"":2,""Z"":3}"); // Throws `NotSupportedException`